-- (1) Segment operating profit includes gross profit, net of operating expenses, plus other income, net, for our two operating segments. - (2) In connection with the 2016 cost alignment plan, we recorded pre-tax restructuring charges of \$229 million in 2016.
-2016 pre-tax charges were recorded as follows: \$161 million, \$51 million and \$17 million within our Distribution Solutions segment, Technology Solutions segment and Corporate expenses, net.
-Segment operating profit for 2017 includes pre-tax restructuring charges of \$19 million and \$5 million in our Distribution Solutions segment and Corporate expenses, net, and pre-tax credits of \$10 million associated with the 2016 cost alignment plan. - (3) Technology Solutions segment's operating profit for 2017 includes a pre-tax gain of \$3,947 million from the deconsolidation of the Core MTS Business and a non-cash pre-tax impairment charge of \$290 million related to our EIS business.
+- (1) Segment operating profit (loss) includes gross profit, net of operating expenses, as well as other income, net, for our two reportable segments. - (2) In connection with the 2016 Cost Alignment Plan, we recorded pre-tax restructuring charges of \$229 million in 2016.
+2016 pre-tax charges were recorded as follows: \$161 million, \$51 million and \$17 million within our Distribution Solutions segment, Technology Solutions segment and Corporate expenses, net. - (3) Distribution Solutions segment's operating profit for 2018 includes non-cash pre-tax goodwill impairment charges of \$1,283 million for our McKesson Europe reporting unit and \$455 million for our Rexall Health reporting unit.
+This segment's operating profit for 2018 also includes non-cash pre-tax long-lived asset impairment charges of \$446 million and pre-tax restructuring charges of \$74 million for our McKesson Europe business.
+2016 includes a pre-tax gain of \$52 million from the 2016 third quarter sale of our ZEE Medical business. - (4) Technology Solutions segment's operating profit for 2018 includes our proportionate share of loss from Change Healthcare of \$248 million, partially offset by a pre-tax gain of \$109 million from the 2018 third quarter sale of our EIS business.
+Operating profit for 2017 includes a pre-tax gain of \$3,947 million recognized from the Healthcare Technology Net Asset Exchange, net of transaction and related expenses and a non-cash pre-tax charge of \$290 million for goodwill impairment related to the EIS reporting unit.
+Operating profit for 2016 includes a pre-tax gain of \$51 million recognized from the sale of our nurse triage business. - (5) Corporate expenses, net for 2018 include a pre-tax charitable contribution of \$100 million to the Foundation.

-Segment Operating Profit
+Segment Operating Profit (Loss)